 You don’t need to get everything done immediately.
 On the day you return to work, write down all your tasks and spread them across several days.
 You’ll still be productive even if you don’t skip all your breaks and work late into the evenings.
 Give yourself time to settle back in, then you’ll be able to perform at your best again within two or three days.

-Pro tip: Set your out-of-office message for one day longer to avoid a meeting marathon on the day you get back and allow yourself some time to respond to messages without any time pressure.
+Pro tip: Block focus times to escape a meeting marathon on the day of your return and be able to edit your messages without time pressure.
 In addition, ask your holiday cover to let you know about important progress or urgent decisions.
 This will give you the comforting feeling of being up to date.

 According to a study by the statistics portal Statista*, around 30% of all workers remain available for professional queries outside their usual working hours.
 Only 15% manage to switch off completely after work.
 As you’d expect, the recuperative effect will fizzle out quickly – even after your holiday.
 Find a balance between work and play and plan activities to recharge your batteries.
 Dinner with friends, a bike ride or just a good book – find something that brings you joy, schedule it into your everyday routine and follow it through.